Kara Haines' Story

 She saw a pulmonologist in nearby Durango, Colo., who recommended that Kara come to National Jewish Health.

 Marvin Pomerantz, MD, from our sister-institution, University of Colorado Health, determined that the middle lobe of Kara’s right lung had died from the infection.
-At National Jewish Health, Esther L. Langmack, MD, an associate professor in the Division of Pulmonary, Critical Care and Sleep Medicine, led her care and treatment.
+At National Jewish Health, Esther L. Langmack, MD, led her care and treatment.

 Kara underwent surgery to remove the lobe and spent three weeks recovering in the hospital.